alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 lima nerdctl run -v $(pwd):/build --rm -it eu.gcr.io/my-private-gcr-project/alex-ubuntu:latest
 ```

+> **A small note:** If you need that local directory to be writable by the container, you need to edit the file `~/.lima/default/lima.yaml` on your host.
+There's a `mounts:` section where you can choose to make your home directory and everything in it writable (dodgy if you run untrusted containers!), or add a block to a separate mount path, similar to the one already there for /tmp (the option I took!).

 All that's left is to add the `limactl start default` to your startup script and alias `lima nerdctl` to something - you can even alias this to `docker` if you wish (although I personally prefer to be more explicit - I chose to alias it to `nerd` :metal:).

 In my opinion, the advantages of this option are: